Exercise stress test (treadmill test, exercise ECG): Introduction

 - Assessment of cardiovascular risk.

 - Detection of coronary artery disease (ischemic heart disease).
-For example, individuals with chest pain (or other symptoms suggestive of myocardial ischemia) are routinely referred to exercise stress testing as an initial assessment.
+Individuals with chest pain (or other symptoms suggestive of myocardial ischemia) can be evaluated using exercise stress testing, although sensitivity is considerably higher with other modalities (Table 1).

 - Evaluation of coronary artery disease.
 Individuals with known ischemic heart disease frequently perform stress tests as part of risk stratification, assessment of functional capacity, limiting determinants, symptoms and ECG changes.
 Repeated stress tests are valuable to follow the course of the disease and it allows for tailoring patient management.